jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ### V. Post your webpage

 1. Copy the html file to your GitHub webspace
-2. Visit the full URL e.g. `github.io/[your user name]/WebMapping/Assignment3.html` to see it working live.
+2. Visit the full URL e.g. `github.io/[your username]/WebMapping/Assignment3.html` to see it working live.

 ***Voila!
 Now you have a live website with a Mapbox map!***

 If you don't follow how every line of code works, that's OK!
-At this point, it is important to understand that you added several chunks for code.
-Some for a div for map, a div for the map controls, a div and CSS for the legend, and some JavaScript for interactivity.
+At this point, it is important to understand that you added several chunks of code.
+Some for a `<div>` for the map, a `<div>` for the map controls, a `<div>` and CSS for the legend, and some JavaScript for interactivity.
 You can customize your own version of this interactive map by adding your own data to a new Mapbox Style, add that style to this map, and make a few changes to the legend!

 <p align="center">
     <img src="https://image.shutterstock.com/image-photo/cute-dog-celebrating-red-pary-260nw-1768302275.jpg">